devaki264/flowsupport-ai/README.md

 - Think about TAM productivity, not just "better AI"
 - Be transparent about limitations and have a plan to address them

-**I believe this is the mindset Wispr Flow needs for this role.**
+**The core value proposition is clear: this system automates 80% of support workflows, freeing TAMs to focus on complex, high-value customer relationships while maintaining premium customer experience 24/7.**

 ---

-*Status: Demo complete ✅ | Ready for production planning 🚀 | Honest about tradeoffs 💯*
+*Status: Demo complete ✅ | Active development 🚧 | Workflow automation validated 💯*